velvetkevorkian/website-2021/posts/blog/processing-and-the-guardian-api-now-with-actual-information.md

 ---
 title: 'Processing and The Guardian API- now with actual information'
-abstract: 'Visualising data from the Guardian API using Processing.'
+abstract: "Visualising data from the Guardian API using Processing."
 slug: processing-and-the-guardian-api-now-with-actual-information
 type: blog
 status: publish